 International Business Machines Corp.
-(IBM), Microsoft Corp.
-(MSFT) and VMware Inc. (VMW) are also vying to supply more of the platform software that can help companies move to cloud computing.
+(IBM:US), Microsoft Corp.
+(MSFT:US) and VMware Inc. (VMW:US) are also vying to supply more of the platform software that can help companies move to cloud computing.
 SAP’s High Performance Analytical Appliance uses hardware from IBM, Hewlett-Packard Co.
-(HPQ) and others to store data in computer memory for faster analysis.
+(HPQ:US) and others to store data in computer memory for faster analysis.
 SAP is the top business applications maker.

-Before the first-quarter sales decline, Oracle’s revenue growth had fallen to 1.3 percent in the previous quarter, compared with 12 percent a year earlier, according to data (ORCL) compiled by Bloomberg.
+Before the first-quarter sales decline, Oracle’s revenue growth had fallen to 1.3 percent in the previous quarter, compared with 12 percent a year earlier, according to data (ORCL:US) compiled by Bloomberg.

 SAP and Oracle are battling to sell products that can load more of a program’s data in memory to let businesses gain an edge by drawing insights from growing volumes of data, said Bill Hostmann, an analyst at consultancy Gartner Inc.